PTyler255/3410-chord/README.md

 # 3410-chord

-It is a funcitoning Peer 2 Peer program, just haven't gotten around to fixing up finger tables.
+It is a funcitoning Peer 2 Peer program.
+Finger Tables have been added and are working.
+Kinda.
+It broke at one point and then fixed itself when one of the "users" disconnected and then reconnected.
+So I don't know whether or not to count that as a win.

 ##3410-Chord Part 1 Screencast.mp4
 Is the screencast for part 1 of chord

 ##IOU Part 2 Screencast.mp4
-It's 3am for me so please be patient
+PART 2 IS ON IT'S WAY

 ##chord.go
 Main file that manages commands for chord program